 - My Lord Has Risen, Lord Of Enemies

 - From (1) the noun אדן (adon), lord, and (2) the verb קום (qum), to rise up or stand.

 There's only one man named Adonikam in the Bible, although he plays no role in it.
-His family is reported among the first wave to returned from exile by both Ezra, who counts 666 members (2:13) and Nehemiah, who counts 667 members (7:18).
-Ezra reports a secondary surge of Adonikamites returning with the second wave, and counts 63 males, among whom Eliphet, Jeuel and Shemaiah (8:13).
+His family is reported among the second wave to returned from exile by both Ezra, who counts 666 members (2:13) and Nehemiah, who counts 667 members (7:18).
+Ezra reports a secondary surge of Adonikamites returning with the second wave, and counts 63 males, among whom Eliphelet, Jeuel and Shemaiah (Ezra 8:13).

-For a meaning of the name Adonikam, BDB Theological Dictionary and NOBS Study Bible Name List both read My Lord Has Risen.
-Alfred Jones (Dictionary of Old Testament Proper Names) goes with the derivation (qim), meaning adversary, and reads rather oddly Lord Of Enemies.
+For a meaning of the name Adonikam, BDB Theological Dictionary and NOBSE Study Bible Name List both read My Lord Has Risen.
+Alfred Jones (Dictionary of Old Testament Proper Names) goes with the derivation קים (qim), meaning adversary, and reads rather oddly Lord Of Enemies.